Skip to main content

 Units: 3

 This course is intended to provide students with advanced concepts of fiscal management as applied to the unique industries of parks, recreation, tourism and sport management.
 Emphasis will be placed on understanding how the receipt, disbursement, and utilization of funds can foster sustainability within these types of organizations.
 Additionally, this course will focus on developing the skills necessary to apply ethical financial analysis principles through financial risk management.
 This course is restricted to PRTM masters students and others by consent of the instructor.
-This course will be offered online in an accelerated seven-week format.
+This course will be offered online in an accelerated eight-week format.

 Offered in Fall Only